Devanik21/Artificial-Intelligence-ecosystem/docs/LiquidN_RL.md

 ---

-## 11. Future Work
+# **11. Future Work**

-Possible extensions include
+Potential extensions include:

-• meta-learning β dynamics
+* meta-learning horizon dynamics
-• Bayesian horizon estimation
+* Bayesian horizon estimation
-• spectral reward analysis
+* spectral analysis of reward signals

 ---

-## 12. Conclusion
+# **12. Conclusion**

-Liquid-N Advantage Estimation introduces a dynamically adaptive horizon for advantage computation.
-By allowing temporal credit assignment to evolve with trajectory dynamics, the estimator provides a flexible mechanism for bias–variance control.
+**Liquid-N Advantage Estimation** introduces a dynamically adaptive horizon for advantage computation.

+By allowing temporal credit assignment to evolve with trajectory dynamics, the estimator provides a flexible mechanism for **adaptive bias–variance control**.

-This framework opens new directions for adaptive reinforcement learning algorithms.
+This framework opens new directions for **adaptive reinforcement learning algorithms and estimator design**.